 In some cases, individuals can experience more severe symptoms of withdrawal.
 These might include hallucinations, seizures, suicidal thoughts, and other symptoms of psychosis.

-Getting Help for Withdrawal
+Get Help for Withdrawal Symptoms in Asheville, NC